JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 Julia also has language-level support for documentation, so packages are able to follow a consistent style of help text and have the docs be auto-generated into web pages available online.

+The following highlighted packages were chosen for their relevance to typical actuarial work, with a bias towards those I've personally used am familiar with.
+This is a small sampling of the over 6000 registered Julia Packages[^1]
 #### Data

 Starting with getting data in and out of your code, `CSV.jl` offers top-class read and write performance. `ODBC.jl` lets you connect to any database.